 CGS 2515.
 SPREADSHEET APPLICATIONS FOR BUSINESS: 3 Credits, 3 Hours.
+(Offered online during Mini-Mester A Spring term.)

-(Fall, Summer) This course is designed to provide students hands-on experience and skills in designing, planning, creating and programming spreadsheets for business applications using spreadsheet functions and commands.
+This course is designed to provide students hands-on experience and skills in designing, planning, creating and programming spreadsheets for business applications using spreadsheet functions and commands.